eCook Meal

 DINNER IS SERVED

 Pile up some roast baby potatoes, butternut, and cauliflower.
-Side with the yellowtail fillet and pour the applesauce over it (to taste).
+Side with the Yellowtail fillet and pour the applesauce over it (to taste).
 Make a bed of rinsed salad leaves on the side and top with the marinated baby tomatoes.
 Garnish with the remaining fresh, sliced basil.
 Take a seat, it’s time to eat.

 Baby Potatoes - 400g